Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 2. Related Work

-The first method is clearly more transparent, as it deals directly with the inner structure of the model.
-However, it is generally more difficult to implement.
-One way to implement it is with a technique known as SVM+ Prototypes \cite{nunez2002rule}, which consists in finding hypercubes using the centroids (or prototypes) of data points of each class and using as vertices the data points from that hyperspace area farther away from that centroid (or use directly the support vectors themselves if they are available).
-It will then infer a rule from the values of the vertices of the hypercube that contain the limits of all the points inside it, creating one rule for each hypercube.
+The authors of \cite{nunez2002rule} propose a technique called SVM+ Prototypes that can be considered model-agnostic or model specific depending on how is implemented.
+The general intuition consists in finding hypercubes (or hyperspheres) using the centroids (or prototypes) of data points of each class.
+Then, it can use as vertices either the support vectors from the SVM model, or the data points from that hyperspace area farther away from that centroid.
+For the first alternative, the proposal is model specific, since it focuses on a specific component of the model itself (the support vectors).
+The second one is model-agnostic, since it does not use any information that is specific only for SVM models.
+After this, it infers a rule from the values of the vertices of the hypercube that contain the limits of all the points inside it, creating one rule for each hypercube.

 For example, a dataset that contains two numerical features X and Y will be defined in a 2-dimensional space.
 The algorithm will create a square that contains the data points on each of the classes, as shown in Figure \ref{fig:outlier0}.
 The rule that justifies that a data point belongs to class 2 is: \begin{itemize} \item Rule 1: CLASS 2 IF X$\geq$X1 $\land$ Y$\geq$Y1 $\land$ X$\leq$X2 $\land$ Y$\leq$Y2 \end{itemize}